pyocd/pyOCD/docs/configuration.md

 - `auto_unlock`: (bool) If the target is locked, it will by default be automatically mass erased in order to gain debug access.
 Set this option to False to disable auto unlock.
 Default is True.

-- `chip_erase`: (bool) Whether to perform a chip erase or sector erases when programming flash.
-If not set, pyOCD will use the fastest erase method.
+- `chip_erase`: (str) Whether to perform a chip erase or sector erases when programming flash.
+The value must be one of "auto", "sector", or "chip".

 - `config_file`: (str) Relative path to a YAML config file that lets you specify session options either globally or per probe.
 The format of the file is documented above.
 The default is a